fetchai/agents-aea/docs/acn-internals.md

 - _ACN entrance_: when an envelope sent by an agent enters the peer-to-peer network via the peer the agent is connected to i.e. agent-to-peer communication;
-- _ACN middle_: when an envelope gets routed through the peer-to-peer network, i.e. peer-to-peer communication;
+- _ACN routing_: when an envelope gets routed through the peer-to-peer network, i.e. peer-to-peer communication;
 - _ACN exit_: when an envelope gets delivered to the receiving agent through its representative peer, i.e. peer-to-agent communication.

-### ACN Envelope Entrance (with direct connection)
+### ACN Envelope Entrance

 In this section, we will describe the interaction protocols between agents and peers for the messages sent by the agent to the ACN network.

-#### Envelope entrance: Agent -> AgentApi -> DHTPeer
+#### Envelope entrance: Agent -> AgentApi -> DHTPeer  (with direct connection)

-The following diagram explains the exchange of messages on entering an envelope in the ACN.
+The following diagram explains the exchange of messages on entering an envelope in the ACN, in the case of _direct connection_.
-Agent is a Python process, whereas AgentApi and Peer are in a separate (Golang) process.
+`Agent` is a Python process, whereas `AgentApi` and `Peer` are in a separate (Golang) process.

 <div class="mermaid">
     sequenceDiagram